-- (A) "Meal" means an adequate, well-balanced serving of a variety of wholesome, nutritious foods. - (B) "Lodging" means living accommodations available to the employee for full-time occupancy which are adequate, decent, and sanitary according to usual and customary standards.
-Employees shall not be required to share a bed. - (C) Meals or lodging may not be credited against the minimum wage without a voluntary written agreement between the employer and the employee.
+(A) "Meal" means an adequate, well-balanced serving of a variety of wholesome, nutritious foods.

+(B) "Lodging" means living accommodations available to the employee for full-time occupancy which are adequate, decent, and sanitary according to usual and customary standards.
+Employees shall not be required to share a bed.

+(C) Meals or lodging may not be credited against the minimum wage without a voluntary written agreement between the employer and the employee.
 When credit for meals or lodging is used to meet part of the employer's minimum wage obligation, the amounts so credited may not be more than the following:

-LODGING Effective July 1, 2014 Effective January 1, 2016 Room occupied alone \$42.33 per week \$47.03 per week Room shared \$34.94 per week \$38.82 per week value, and in no event more than: \$508.38 per month \$564.81 per month event more than: \$752.02 per month \$835.49 per month MEALS Breakfast \$3.26 \$3.62
+LODGING Effective July 1, 2014 Effective January 1, 2016 Room occupied alone \$42.33 per week \$47.03 per week Room shared Apartment - two thirds (2/3) of the ordinary rental \$34.94 per week \$38.82 per week value, and in no event more than: Where a couple are both employed by the employer, two thirds (2/3) of the ordinary rental value, and in no \$508.38 per month \$564.81 per month event more than: \$752.02 per month \$835.49 per month

+MEALS

+Breakfast \$3.26 \$3.62

-Lunch \$4.47 \$4.97 Dinner \$6.01 \$6.68
+Lunch \$4.47 \$4.97

+Dinner \$6.01 \$6.68

-- (D) Meals evaluated as part of the minimum wage must be bona fide meals consistent with the employee's work shift.
-Deductions shall not be made for meals not received or lodging not used. - (E) If, as a condition of employment, the employee must live at the place of employment or occupy quarters owned or under the control of the employer, then the employer may not charge rent in excess of the values listed herein.
+(D) Meals evaluated as part of the minimum wage must be bona fide meals consistent with the employee's work shift.
+Deductions shall not be made for meals not received nor lodging not used.

+(E) If, as a condition of employment, the employee must live at the place of employment or occupy quarters owned or under the control of the employer, then the employer may not charge rent in excess of the values listed herein.